The Doc is In

 Neighborhood M.E.D.
 (Medical Enrichment through Diversity)

-Since 2014 our residents have run a mentoring program for Long Beach State students from disadvantaged backgrounds who are interested in health care careers.
-Over the course of the school year, and after a competitive application process, 15 students are each assigned a resident mentor and go through group and individual activities, both to expose them to clinical medicine (simulation lab; procedures; in-office shadowing) and to help them prepare for the application process for their next level of education.
-This year the program is expanding to provide mentorship for local high school students from disadvantaged backgrounds who are planning to attend a four-year college.
+Since 2014 our residents have run a mentoring program for college students in the Long Beach area from disadvantaged backgrounds who are interested in health care careers.
+Over the course of the school year, and after a competitive application process, 16 students are each assigned a resident mentor and go through group and individual activities, both to expose them to clinical medicine (simulation lab; procedures; in-office shadowing) and to help them prepare for the application process for their next level of education.
+We also open this program to exceptional local high school students from disadvantaged backgrounds who are planning to attend a four-year college.

 Reach Out and Read

 Supported by grants from the Memorial Medical Center Foundation and Target, our office participates in this literacy advocacy program that integrates children’s books and advice to parents about the importance of reading aloud into well-child visits for pre-school aged children.
-The goal is to equip parents with tools and knowledge to ensure that their chilsren are preparted to learn when they start school.
+The goal is to equip parents with tools and knowledge to ensure that their children are prepared to learn when they start school.

 As a part of the community medicine curriculum, residents are given the opportunity to go to fifth grade classrooms in local schools as part of the Tar Wars program.
 Tar Wars is a pro-health, tobacco education program and poster contest the ultimate goal of which is to discourage tobacco use among our nation’s youth.
 Residents become teachers for one hour as they present this fun, image-based lesson, which focuses on the short-term effects of tobacco use, the reasons people use tobacco, and the images that tobacco companies use to market their products.